peggyjs/peggy/README.md

 You are welcome to contribute code.
 Unless your contribution is really trivial you should [get in touch with us](https://github.com/peggyjs/peggy/discussions) first — this can prevent wasted effort on both sides.

-Note that Peggy is still very much work in progress.
-There are no compatibility guarantees until version 1.0.